tadgeobrien/Hive-Monitor/README.md

 ## Load Cells Requirements
+In the one from Sparkfun he hacks a premade scale.
+I could go to a second hand store or buy one from amazon.
+I already have 4 load cells.
+So I could try to build a simple one with a square piece of plywood and some pressure treated 2x4s.
+I would build the square and put the cells in the corners then mount this inside of the hive stand.
+The accuracy of this is the biggest question.

 ## Temperature and Humidity Requirements
 * Needs to be able to measure both of these and I am thinking of placing them on the top of the hive.
 Would like to understand how best to build the enclosure to get decent readings.